Michael III of Constantinople

+Biography

 Michael was appointed patriarch by the Byzantine emperor Manuel I Komnenos, culminating what had been a highly distinguished intellectual and administrative career.
 Before becoming Patriarch, Michael III had held a progression of important church administrative offices, including referendarios, epi tou sakelliou, and protekdikos, the last of which was in charge of the tribunal which adjudicated claims for asylum within the Great Church.
 The most important of his appointments before receiving the Patriarchal throne was the office of hypatos ton philosophon (ὕπατος τῶν φιλοσόφων, "chief of the philosophers"), a title given to the head of the imperial University of Constantinople in the 11th–14th centuries.
 In this role he condemned the neoplatonist philosophers and encouraged study of Aristotle's work on the natural sciences as an antidote.
 As Patriarch, Michael III continued to deal with the theological issue of the relation between the Son and the Father in the Holy Trinity.
 The issue was created due to the explanation that one Demetrius of Lampi (in Phrygia) gave to the phrase of the Gospel of John «ὁ Πατήρ μου μείζων μου ἐστίν», which means my Father is bigger than me (John, XIV.29).
 Michael III acted as the Emperor's chief spokesman on this issue.
 Michael III also ordered a review of Eastern Orthodox ecclesiastical and imperial laws and decrees by Theodore Balsamon, Patriarch of Antioch, known as the "Scholia" (Greek: Σχόλια) (c.
 1170).

 Michael III's patriarchy was marked by Emperor Manuel I's attempts to forge a union with the Catholic Church.
 Continuing a longstanding papal policy, Pope Alexander III demanded recognition of their religious authority over all Christians everywhere, and wished themselves to reach superiority over the Byzantine Emperor; they were not at all willing to fall into a state of dependence from one emperor to the other.
 Manuel I, on the other side, wanted an official recognition of his secular authority over both East and West.
 Such conditions would not be accepted by either side.
 A council did meet in Constantinople in the year 1170, for the purpose of union, but it failed to achieve this purpose.
 The ruling of the council was described by Macarius of Ancyra, Metropolis of Ancyra: